Health care fraud

 Health care fraud includes "snake oil" marketing, health insurance fraud, drug fraud, and medical fraud.
 Health insurance fraud occurs when a company or an individual defrauds an insurer or government health care program, such as Medicare (United States) or equivalent State programs.
 The manner in which this is done varies, and persons engaging in fraud are always seeking new ways to circumvent the law.
-Damages from fraud can be recovered by use of the False Claims Act, most commonly under the qui tam provisions which rewards an individual for being a "whistleblower", or relator (law).
+Damages from fraud can be recovered by use of the False Claims Act, most commonly under the qui tam provisions which rewards an individual for being a whistleblower, or relator (law).

-Recent news and statistics

 The FBI estimates that Health Care Fraud costs American tax payers $80 billion a year.
 Of this amount $2.5 billion was recovered through False Claims Act cases in FY 2010.
 Most of these cases were filed under qui tam provisions.

-Over the course of FY 2010, whistleblowers were paid a total of $307,620,401.00 for their part in bringing the cases forward.